dhuntcode/sparx-learning-task/README.md

 * **Q5: Improving Confidence:** Confidence in the Q4 result could be improved by controlling for confounding variables like assessment difficulty or time between tests using statistical models.
 * **Exploratory Question (Sparx Usage & Performance):**
     * An analysis framework was set up to explore the link between Sparx usage (total correct answers) and performance on the second assessment, controlling for the first assessment score.
-    * **Note:** The regression model execution (using `statsmodels`) is currently commented out in the notebook.
-Running this model is required to determine the specific association found.
     * **Conclusion:** Any conclusion about whether Sparx usage is associated with improved performance requires running the regression model.
 Even with a result, this observational analysis cannot prove causation due to potential confounding factors (motivation, teaching, etc.).
 * **Stretch Question (Personalization):**
     * Activity data can be modelled (e.g., using Logistic Regression) to predict student struggle on specific topics/tasks based on features like historical success, time spent, etc.